cortexrd/Knack-Toolkit-Library/README.md

 where you won\'t need to show your results to others until a milestone is reached.
-It requires the installation of Node.js as a basic local file server that the Bootloader uses to fetch the KTL files and your App\'s code.
+It requires the installation of Node.js as a basic local file server that the Bootloader uses to fetch the KTL files and your app\'s code.
 The Builder\'s Javascript pane only contains the Bootloader.

 IMPORTANT: Only use this mode in a temporary copy of the production app,